What happens at a cremation?

 In many respects this depends on the structure the funeral will take.
 Many cremation funerals begin with a service be it religious or otherwise.
 This can either be held in a church, chapel or other venue separate from the crematorium, or in the crematorium chapel itself.

-At the close of the service the funeral director will show you out of the chapel to where the floral tributes have been placed.
+At the close of the service the funeral director will lead you out of the chapel to where the floral tributes have been placed.
 You will then have the opportunity to meet other relatives and friends before going home or to a venue for refreshments.